-Three Examples – Matching Light to Mood
+Three Examples of Matching the Light to the Mood

 Rice Paddy Kids

-Taken at 4:30 pm at the beginning of October in northern Thailand.
+This was taken at 4:30 pm at the beginning of October in northern Thailand.
 Approximately an hour and a half before sunset.
 The gentle sunlight matches the fun atmosphere.
 Colors are more vibrant because the light has a warm glow.

 Cloudy skies in the middle of the day provide wonderful light for black and white portraits.
 This Karen grandma was sitting on the front steps of her house one July afternoon at about 1:20 pm.
 The light is soft, yet still casts some shadow, so the cloud cover was not too dense.

-Had there been no cloud I would not have made a portrait of her sitting there.
+Had there been no clouds, I would not have made a portrait of her sitting there.
 I would have asked her to move under the shade of the veranda or a tree.
 Harsh sunshine would not have provided the light for the mood I wanted.

 Blue Hour Bridge